aneilmac/lean4TheWin/src/implicit.md

 And the answer is: Yes!

 In Lean you can use something call the hole term  `_` in place of an argument.
-This tells Lean to guess what value an argument should have.
+This tells Lean to guess what value an argument should have (literally: fill this hole with what you think!)
 If arguments are dependent on each other (like how `x` is dependent on `α`), Lean's type resolver can often guess what `α` should be based on `x` alone!